-However, the Council of Europe's Commissioner for Human Rights may concerned had accepted the contentious jurisdiction of the Court (the submit written comments and take part in hearings as a third party, on behalf of one of the applicants, but may not himself submit applications.
+No one is appointed specifically to address child rights issues at the Court.
+However, the Council of Europe's Commissioner for Human Rights may submit written comments and take part in hearings as a third party, on behalf of one of the applicants, but may not himself submit applications.
 The current Commissioner is Thomas Hammarberg.